KenzieAcademy/backend-sqlalchemy-intoduction/instructions/sprint-b.md

 and the data has to come from somewhere.
 If it isn't collected directly, it is likely seeded as tables of semi-static data are introduced.
-These can include countries, color names, planet names, ingredients available at a single pizzeria, etc....The second scenario involves verify the expected behavior of a database given appropriate inputs or determining behavior given unexpected data.
+These can include countries, color names, planet names, ingredients available at a single pizzeria, etc....The second scenario involves verifying the expected behavior of a database given appropriate inputs or determining behavior given unexpected data.